 - Flipd is a focusing, meditation, and digital detox app that is bound to be integral to any stressed student.
 It helps you mitigate stress and practice focus and mindfulness through various modes, some of which are self-care, sleep stories, meditations, and unplugging.

 - My Study Life is a cross-platform app that covers all of your student needs.
-It lets you create a daily schedule, organize tasks and subjects, take note of upcoming exams,… As an organizational tool, it works wonders with its free plan, and can completely replace a paper planner.
+It lets you create a daily schedule, organize tasks and subjects, and take note of upcoming exams.
+As an organizational tool, it works wonders with its free plan, and can completely replace a paper planner.

 Best productivity apps for people with ADHD